mvolkmann/blog/src/dart.md

   var players = ['Mark', 'Tami', 'Amanda', 'Jeremy'];

   PlayerAverage? winner;
+  // Note the use of "async for" to iterate over
+  // values in a Stream inside an async function.
-  await for (var result in computeAverageScores(players)) {
+  // Only use this when it is certain that the Stream will complete. await for (var result in computeAverageScores(players)) {
     if (winner == null || result.average > winner.average) winner = result;
   }